-Table 1: Implementation of the ecosystem-based approach in the maritime spatial planning process

-The left column details the steps of the general planning procedure in MSP.
+Table 1: Implementation of the ecosystem-based approach in the maritime spatial planning process.
+The left column details the steps of the planning procedure.
 The right column highlights those aspects of the planning procedure which require specific attention when applying an ecosystem-based approach, gives additional advice on how to implement those aspects, and lists additional aspects to be taken into account during the planning procedure in order to optimally apply the ecosystem-based approach as required by HELCOM-VASAB.

 Spatial planning procedure / MSP PLANNING PROCEDURE- general steps ECOSYSTEM-BASED APPROACH (EBA) as part of the planning procedure 1.
-STARTING 1.1 Decisions taken when starting the preparatory process for a maritime spatial plan Politicians make the decision on the start of the planning process based on an identification of the problem (problem definition) Politicians approve the necessary resources for supporting the planning process Planning authorities are in charge of drafting plans in accordance with the national legislation; they will lead the planning process For a cross-border planning process, a public authority or authorities have to be determined for drafting the plan and a public authority for accepting or ratifying it The planning authority drafts and approves the work plan, and establishes the participation procedure and the environmental impact assessment procedure Inform the public of the start of the planning process and what it is for 1.2 Starting points Define the planning area Identify the starting point and goals on a general level Identify and analyse the current and potential resources, activities and uses, in the planning area Identify sustainability criteria Identify the ecological conditions (temporal and spatial) in the planning area and as a part of a larger entity Identify ecologically important areas including those with high biodiversity, valuable habitats, Natura 2000 sites, HELCOM MPAs and other Marine Protected Areas Identify the functions of the marine ecosystems and ecosystem goods and services in the planning area and surroundings and their links to ongoing and future maritime activities Identify strategic goals and ecological objectives (according to the BSAP) as well as recognise economic and social objectives
+STARTING 1.1 Decisions taken when starting the preparatory process for a maritime spatia l plan Politicians make the decision on the start of the planning process based on an identification of the problem (problem definition) Politicians approve the necessary resources for supporting the planning process Planning authorities are in charge of drafting plans in accordance with the national legislation; they will lead the planning process For a cross-border planning process, a public authority or authorities have to be determined for drafting the plan and a public authority for accepting or ratifying it The planning authority drafts and approves the work plan, and establishes the participation procedure and the environmental impact assessment procedure Inform the public of the start of the planning process and what it is for Identify-all relevant environmental and other authorities and stakeholders that should be involved in applying the ecosystem based approach Identification of the different steps to be carried out for the Strategic Environment Assessment (SEA) to implement the ecosystem-based approach-in MSP.
+1.2 Starting points Define the planning area Identify the starting point and goals on a general level Identify and analyse the current and potential resources, activities and uses, in the planning area Identify sustainability criteria Identify the ecological conditions (temporal and spatial) in the planning area and as a part of a larger entity Identify ecologically important areas including those with high biodiversity, valuable habitats, Natura 2000 sites, HELCOM MPAs and other Marine Protected Areas.
+Identify the functions of the marine ecosystems and ecosystem goods and services in the planning area and surroundings and their links to ongoing and future maritime activities.